-¶73.
+¶65.
 Section 1.
 When an employee's request for permission to attend a workshop, seminar or conference is approved in writing in advance by the Superintendent; or when the Superintendent so requests the employee; the employee's expenses while attending such a workshop, seminar or conference shall be paid by the Board, provided the Superintendent has placed a predetermined and express ceiling on the amount of such expense.
-Such expenses shall include only the expenses such employee incurs for his own meals, lodging and/or transportation and registration fees.
-If the employee uses his own automobile, the rate of reimbursement shall be the I.R.S. rate per mile.
+Such expenses shall include only the expenses such employee incurs for his/her own meals, lodging and/or transportation and registration fees.
+If the employee uses his/her own automobile, the rate of reimbursement shall be the I.R.S. rate per mile.
 If the Superintendent denies the employee's request, the employee may appeal the denial to the Board.

-¶74.
+- ¶66.
 Section 2(a).
 For the purpose of attending regional meetings, conferences, and other professional educational activities, an administrative expense account of \$7,000.00 for High Schools, Middle Schools, and Elementary Schools shall be allotted annually in the school budget and distributed by the Superintendent of Schools.
-Each High School shall be represented at such meetings as the Annual Meeting of the New England Association of Schools and Colleges, and the Annual Meeting of the Connecticut Association of Secondary Schools by the Principal or Staff member appointed by him to represent the school.
-The reasonable and necessary expenses incurred by the representative attending the meetings described in this sub-paragraph (a) shall be paid from this budgeted item to the extent of the unexpended balance; the Principal shall designate the personnel who shall attend these meetings.
+School representatives at such Annual Meetings shall rotate amongst administrators from year to year in order to encourage participation and to provide District leadership opportunities to more administrators. - ¶67.
+Each High School shall be represented at the Annual Meeting of the New England Association of Schools and Colleges and others by the Principal or Staff member appointed by him/her to represent the school.
+The reasonable and necessary expenses incurred by the representative attending the meetings described in this sub-paragraph (a) shall be paid from this budgeted item to the extent of the unexpended balance. - ¶68.

-¶75.
 Section 2(b).
 For the purposes of attending regional meetings, conferences, and other professional educational activities, four hundred dollars (\$400.00) shall be allotted annually in the school budget for each Supervisor.
 Approval for the attendance, and the reimbursement, and/or payment, of the expense shall be obtained from the Superintendent.
-If monies are available to any Supervisor for these expenses, from state or federal grants or otherwise, then the allottment prescribed herein shall not be required.
+If monies are available to any Supervisor for these expenses, from state or federal grants or otherwise, then the allotment prescribed herein shall not be required. - ¶69.

-¶76.
 Section 3(a).
 Administrators who elect to take, and who successfully complete, graduate (post-college) level courses shall be reimbursed for the tuition cost of such course or courses up to a maximum of three hundred fifty dollars (\$350.00) per course and to a maximum of three (3) courses in any given school year, provided that as to the courses of study in Data Processing and Computer Science reimbursement shall be allowed in the amount of three hundred dollars (\$350.00) per course with a maximum of three (3) courses, and provided further that the administrator has attained, prior to taking the course(s), at least M.A. + 15 credits and provided that the Administrator takes the course in a graduate program or has the prior approval of the Superintendent to take, and receive reimbursement for, a course or courses that were not part of a graduate program.
-Courses completed after July 1, in any given school year, shall be counted as having been taken the next school year.
-Requests for reimbursement shall be made prior to March 1.
-The reimbursement payment prescribed herein shall be paid not prior to the first week of July immediately subsequent to the date of the successful completion of the said graduate level course.

-¶77. (b) To qualify for reimbursement, the Superintendent must have approved the accredited institution which offers the course, and must have approved either the specific course or the planned program in which it is taken.
+Courses completed after July 1, in any given school year, shall be made prior to March 1.
+The reimbursement payment prescribed herein shall be paid not prior to the first week of July immediately subsequent to the date of the successful completion of the said graduate level course. - ¶70. (b) To qualify for reimbursement, the Superintendent must have approved the accredited institution which offers the course, and must have approved either the specific course or the planned program in which it is taken.